Thyroid Biopsy

 Molecular Markers Assessment Genetic Analysis on THYROID FNA BIOPSY

 Revised American Thyroid Association Management Guidelines for Patients with Thyroid Nodules and Differentiated Thyroid Cancer (RECOMMENDATION 8; THYROID, Volume 19, Number 11, 2009) considered use of molecular markers (e.g., BRAF, RAS, RET/PTC, Pax8/PPARg, or galectin-3) for patients with indeterminate cytology on FNA to help guide management (Recommendation rating: C).
-Guidelines stated that Indeterminate cytology, reported as ‘‘follicular neoplasm’’ or ‘‘Hurthle cell neoplasm’’ can be found in 15–30% of FNA specimens and carries a 20–30% risk of malignancy, while lesions reported as atypia or follicular lesion of undetermined significance are variably reported and have 5–10% risk of malignancy.
-While certain clinical features such as male sex and nodule size (>4 cm) (66), older patient age, or cytologic features such as the presence of atypia can improve the diagnostic accuracy for malignancy in patients with indeterminate cytology, overall predictive values are still low.
+Guidelines stated that Indeterminate cytology, reported as ‘‘follicular neoplasm’’ or ‘‘Hurthle cell neoplasm’’ can be found in 15–30% of FNA specimens and carries a 20–30% risk of malignancy, while lesions reported as atypia or follicular lesion of undetermined significance are variably reported and have a 5–10% risk of malignancy.
+While certain clinical features, such as male sex and nodule size (>4 cm) (66), older patient age, or cytologic features such as atypia, can improve the diagnostic accuracy for malignancy in patients with indeterminate cytology, overall predictive values remain low.
 Many molecular markers have been evaluated to improve diagnostic accuracy for indeterminate nodules.
 Many of these markers are available for commercial use in reference laboratories.

 Afirma Test Kit